This post may contain affiliate links. Please see my disclosure policy for more details.

 5. BEING MESSED AROUND BY HOUSE OWNERS

 Most house owners are a pleasure to deal with, but just like at school, there are always those who spoil it for everyone!
-I must say that since I’ve been house sitting through Madpaws I haven’t really been messed about as it’s more of a business arrangement and the owners seem to treat you with a bit more respect.

-Sometimes owners would assume my role was to carry out any job/errand they or their friends needed doing 24/7 for no pay.
 One time I even drove to a lady’s house for the meet and greet, and nobody answered the door.
-I spent half an hour sitting on her doorstep before giving up and going home, then discovered a few hours later that she’d been in all along but had got drunk and passed out on the sofa!
+I discovered a few hours later that she’d been home all along but passed out drunk on the sofa!

 To read about what’s expected of house owners, read my guide on how to prepare for your house sitter.